Tilray Inc (NASDAQ:TLRY) Expected to Announce Earnings of -$0.08 Per Share

-Wall Street brokerages predict that Tilray Inc (NASDAQ:TLRY – Get Rating) will announce earnings of ($0.08) per share for the current fiscal quarter, Zacks reports.
-Six analysts have provided estimates for Tilray’s earnings, with estimates ranging from ($0.10) to ($0.07).
-The company is expected to announce its next earnings report on Monday, January 1st.
+Equities research analysts expect Tilray Inc (NASDAQ:TLRY – Get Rating) to announce earnings per share of ($0.08) for the current quarter, Zacks Investment Research reports.
+Six analysts have issued estimates for Tilray’s earnings, with the lowest EPS estimate coming in at ($0.10) and the highest estimate coming in at ($0.05).
+Tilray posted earnings of ($0.11) per share in the same quarter last year, which would indicate a positive year-over-year growth rate of 27.3%.
+The business is scheduled to report its next quarterly earnings results on Monday, January 1st.

-On average, analysts expect that Tilray will report full year earnings of ($0.24) per share for the current fiscal year, with EPS estimates ranging from ($0.29) to ($0.17).
-For the next financial year, analysts forecast that the firm will post earnings of ($0.20) per share, with EPS estimates ranging from ($0.36) to $0.09.
-Zacks’ EPS averages are a mean average based on a survey of sell-side analysts that follow Tilray.
+On average, analysts expect that Tilray will report full-year earnings of ($0.24) per share for the current financial year, with EPS estimates ranging from ($0.29) to ($0.17).
+For the next year, analysts anticipate that the company will report earnings of ($0.19) per share, with EPS estimates ranging from ($0.36) to $0.09.
+Zacks’ EPS calculations are an average based on a survey of sell-side analysts that that provide coverage for Tilray.

-Tilray (NASDAQ:TLRY – Get Rating) last issued its earnings results on Wednesday, April 6th.
-The company reported $0.09 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.08) by $0.17.
-Tilray had a negative return on equity of 2.57% and a negative net margin of 66.64%.
-The company had revenue of $151.90 million for the quarter, compared to analyst estimates of $156.64 million.
-The firm’s revenue was up 22.6% compared to the same quarter last year.
+Tilray (NASDAQ:TLRY – Get Rating) last announced its earnings results on Wednesday, April 6th.
+The company reported $0.09 EPS for the quarter, beating analysts’ consensus estimates of ($0.08) by $0.17.
+The firm had revenue of $151.90 million for the quarter, compared to analysts’ expectations of $156.64 million.
+Tilray had a negative return on equity of 0.78% and a net margin of 6.80%.
+The business’s revenue for the quarter was up 22.6% on a year-over-year basis.

+A number of large investors have recently added to or reduced their stakes in the business.
+ETF Managers Group LLC raised its position in Tilray by 8.1% in the fourth quarter.
+ETF Managers Group LLC now owns 7,489,407 shares of the company’s stock valued at $54,523,000 after purchasing an additional 563,271 shares during the period.
+Renaissance Technologies LLC purchased a new position in Tilray in the fourth quarter valued at about $36,646,000.
+Dimensional Fund Advisors LP raised its position in Tilray by 581.5% in the third quarter.
+Dimensional Fund Advisors LP now owns 4,040,461 shares of the company’s stock valued at $45,617,000 after purchasing an additional 3,447,611 shares during the period.
+Public Sector Pension Investment Board raised its position in Tilray by 8.8% in the third quarter.
+Public Sector Pension Investment Board now owns 1,201,420 shares of the company’s stock valued at $13,599,000 after purchasing an additional 97,591 shares during the period.
+Finally, TD Asset Management Inc. raised its position in Tilray by 3.3% in the third quarter.
+TD Asset Management Inc. now owns 1,043,830 shares of the company’s stock valued at $11,816,000 after purchasing an additional 32,900 shares during the period.
+12.45% of the stock is currently owned by institutional investors.

 About Tilray (Get Rating)